Hoi An Travel Guide: Highlights, Restaurants, Hotels and Tips

 Chu Chu was one of my favourite hangouts: a cute smoothie bar serving amazing healthy juices, coffee and cocktails.
 Do not leave without trying the authentic Vietnamese egg coffee.
 It sounds strange, yet tastes absolutely divine.
 Another great option for healthy shakes is Cocobox.

-Hai Café is a brilliant lunch spot.
-Try the wonton soup and make sure to find the hidden garden terrace at the back.
 The Espresso Station: Coffee, Art and Roastery was my first stop every morning.
-The owner is deeply passionate about his craft and every cup is a masterpiece.
-This place hides in a small side street; look for the sign that reads “But first: coffee” and it will point you in the right direction.
-Additionally, the homemade muesli with passion fruit is worth the trip alone.
+Deeply passionate about his craft, the owner makes every cup a masterpiece.
+Look for the sign that reads “But first: coffee” on a small side street.
+Their homemade muesli with passion fruit is worth the trip alone.

 For the best Banh Mi in all of Vietnam, head straight to Banh Mi Queen (Madame Khanh).
 This legendary lady with red-stained fingers from the chili will pile almost anything imaginable onto a crispy French baguette.
-Consequently, this became one of the best things I ate during my entire time in Vietnam.
+It became one of the best things I ate during my entire time in Vietnam.

 THE BEST PLACES TO STAY IN HOI AN